 A wise woman once said “Good breathing is good living”.
 This is why pranayama is so important.

 Pranayama refers to the technique of guiding the breath around the body when practicing yoga.
-It is a rhythmic guidance of the breath. (you can learn more about pranayama on Yoga Journal)
+It is a rhythmic guidance of the breath.

 When you breathe using the pranayama system your body absorbs oxygen better.
 This doesn’t just help your muscles to grow strong and to remain injury-free, it also strengthens the brain and the mind.
 It has the same affect as these powerful breathing meditations.